Aschenbach effect and circular orbits in static and spherically symmetric black hole backgrounds: Spherically symmetric black hole

 where $M$ is the black hole mass.
 The corresponding effective potential will be immediately obtained

 For the TCO, we can express its radius in term of the energy or angular momentum.
 Alternatively, the angular momentum and energy can be expressed as

 In order to guarantee a positive energy, we easily see that $r_{CO}>r_{PS}=3M$, where $r_{PS}$ is the radius of the photon sphere.
-Furthermore, by solving the condition (\ref{vv}), one shall find the ISCO orbit locating at $r_{ISCO}=6M$.
+Furthermore, by solving the condition (\ref{vv2}), one shall find the ISCO orbit locating at $r_{ISCO}=6M$.
 Thus the radius of the unstable TCOs is in (3$M$, 6$M$), and the stable ones in (6$M$, $\infty$).
+Obviously, they are connected by the ISCO.
 On the other hand, the angular velocity of the massive particle along the TCO will be

 Obviously, with the increase of $r_{CO}$, $\Omega_{CO}$ decreases.
 For clarity, we show the angular velocity $\Omega_{CO}$ in Fig. \ref{pOmeSchBH}.
 The unstable and stable TCO regions are marked in light blue and red colors.
 The angular velocity $\Omega_{CO}$ in both the regions is a monotonically decreasing function.
 This indicates that the Aschenbach effect does not exist for the Schwarzschild black hole.